flowdevs-io/Recursive-Control/README.md

 - Control applications via natural language (e.g., "Open Excel and create a new spreadsheet")
 - Capture and process screenshots for documentation
 - Batch rename files or organize folders
+- Use PlaywrightPlugin to automate websites, e.g., `LaunchBrowser`, `NavigateTo`, then `ExecuteScript("return document.title;")` to read the page title

 ## Roadmap